computersalat/openxpki/doc/reference/configuration/server.rst

 Watchdog
 --------

-The openxpkid daemon forks a watchdog process to take care of background processes.
+The openxpki daemon forks a watchdog process to take care of background processes.
 It is initialised with default settings, but you can provide your own values by setting them at ``system.watchdog``. ::

     # How to deal with exceptions